samsquire/platform-up/README.md

 vagrant init bionic
 ```

-**Now add all the hosts you want to your Vagrant file and create an inventory file for Ansible with them inside.**
+**Now add all the hosts you want to your Vagrant file and create an inventory file called inventory for Ansible with them inside.**

 Create a platform-up.yml file (see instructions and example below)